johnsmillie-portfolio/SE450-JPaint/readme.md

 - How should undo be implemented with commands?

 Commands are, probably, undoable.
 However, Undo is also a command.
 This means that, in order for the undo command to take its action, it must act on the CommandHistory, or the undo action must take place outside the command.
+  - Perhaps this will not be an issue: we can keep the CommandHistory as a shared object given to the command on creation, and ignore its implications in the LogicFacade.

+- Do we need a LogicFacade?

+This was probably created prematurely as a place to encapsulate all the actions the UI can take, but those will be implemented in each command.
+Perhaps this class is unecessary.

 # To-Do